-We invite you to explore what success and autonomy mean for you.
-What are the roots of these values for you, perhaps in your upbringing or in your current context?
-Are they authentically a priority for you, or are they something automatically inherited, or adopted without giving it much thought?
+We invite you to explore what autonomy means for you.
+What are the roots of this value for you, perhaps in your upbringing or in your current context?
+Is this authentically a priority for you, or is it something automatically inherited, or adopted without giving it much thought?